sdrss/reportNG/README.md

   Alternative you can use this system property in your TestListener and Skip test execution on the first failure.
 This will work as Fail Fast Mode.
 See [Wiki](https://github.com/sdrss/reportNG/wiki) for example.

  ## Usage of embedded listeners
-  ReportNG has available to use a FailFast Listener,a Test Retry Listener & the Test Time out Listener.
+  ReportNG has available to use some extra testNG listeners.
+Currently a "Fail Fast", a "Test Retry" & the "Test Time Out" Listener.
-   To enable them you need to set the listeners attribute of the testng element.
+   To enable them you need to set the listeners attributes of the testng element.
   For fail fast mode :

 	org.uncommons.reportng.listeners.FailFastListener

-  For timeout and retry :
+  For timeout and retry test :

     org.uncommons.reportng.listeners.Retry
     org.uncommons.reportng.listeners.IAnnotationTransformerListener

-  Both required for timeout and retry and both can be parameterized.

-  As concerns the timeout by system property :
+  Both required and both can be parameterized as concerns the timeout and the max retries by system properties,  accordingly :

     System.setProperty("org.uncommons.reportng.timeout", "6000");

-  As consers the retry by system property :

     System.setProperty("org.uncommons.reportng.maxRetryCount", "2");

+ Timeout is in milliseconds , in case of 0 the listener is not invoked.
+ MaxRetryCount is the maximum number of retries until test is pass, in case of 0 the listener is not invoked.

  ## Mvn dependency :